-It is generally believed Spyware/Adware gets installed only if you visit the darker lanes of Internet.
-But in reality it turns out that even if you are browsing the Internet only for emails or go to your favourite portal, your PC is vulnerable to Spyware.
+It is generally believed Spyware/Adware gets installed only if you visit the darker lanes of the Internet.
+But in reality, it turns out that even if you are browsing the Internet only for emails or go to your favourite portal, your PC is vulnerable to Spyware.
 This is in spite of your PC being protected with a decent Firewall and Antivirus installed.
 Spywares are programs that install without our knowledge on your PC and monitor your activity, especially on what you are browsing.
 They frequently are used as an Advertisement vehicle, throwing up pop-up ad windows when you are using your PC.